duracloud/deployment-docs/dev-guide-getting-started.md

 2. Back in the browser, login to the Management Console.
 In the upper right corner, select *Root Console*.
 3. Select the *DuraCloud Mill* tab, then *Edit Configuration*.
 AWS configuration values you created in the AWS Account section at the top of this document will be needed here.
    1. Enter the Mill database information.
 The database name is `duracloud_mill`.
 The database port is 3306.
 The database username is `millreader`.
 Also enter the Audit queue name and space ID.
-   2. Enter the audit queue name in the *Audit Queue* field and the S3 audit bucket name in the *Audit Log Space Id* field.
+   2. Enter the audit queue name in the *Audit Queue* field and the S3 audit space name (the part after the "." in the audit bucket name) into the *Audit Log Space Id* field.
    3. Select *OK*.
 4. Select the Global Properties tab, then *Edit Configuration*.
    1. Enter the SNS topic ARN you created in the AWS account section above